logic-for-hackers/spring-2015/idris/tutorial.md

 Metavariables: Main.succCase, Main.zeroCase, Main.addZeroS, Main.addZeroZ
 ```

-Clearly, `Refl` is what we want for the zero case.
+`Refl` is what we want for the zero case.
 For the sucessor case, we
 can see that we have `S` applied to both sides, so we can use `apply`:

 ```idris